cunger/launch/notes/sandcrawler-rulebook/types-values.md

 Primitives are compared by value (just beware that `NaN` does not equal anything, not even itself) and passed by value, while objects are compared by reference (thus are strictly equal only to themselves) and passed by reference.

 The primitive types Boolean, Number, String have object constructors that create wrapper objects, wrapping the primitive value into an object.
-Primitives borrow properties from those wrappers, as in `fnord.toUpperCase()`.
+Primitives borrow properties from those wrappers, as in `"fnord".toUpperCase()`.

 ## Type coercion